mspreij/mikron/README.md

 ### Requirements
-Some version of PHP that is not ancient (I started using this in 2012 if that's any indication), and includes SQLite3.
-The current composer.lock file suggests 5.4.8 which was released in October 2012.
+- PHP 8.\*, probably, because that's what I'm now hacking with.
+- SQLite 3
-I have it running under Apache, Nginx, and the PHP CLI server (had to enable some sqlite/pdo dlls in the php.ini file though).
+I have it running under Apache, Nginx, Caddy and the PHP CLI server (had to enable some sqlite/pdo dlls in the php.ini file though).

 ### QUICK Start